lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: “Rushing Water”, Richard Mittelstadt, 2020 ([source](https://www.artmajeur.com/mittelrl/en/artworks/13187759/rushing-water))*

-> Truth is the river[^18], white-water rapids, raw chaos unfolding.
+> Truth is the river, white-water rapids, raw chaos unfolding.
 Sensed
 > instantly yet infinitely wordable.
 We begin believing we know the river, but
 > all we really know are the river banks.
 Endlessly changing form & content, can
 > any words or forms ever fully express the river?
 >
 > Not knowing is sitting in silence by the river, noticing how in time, even the
-> river banks change.
+> river banks change.[^18]

 ## The Truth of Lies
 ![Artwork: “The Riddle”, Jake Baddeley, 2012](../../images/the_riddle-jake_baddeley-600px.jpg)